-The modality which we know as, Swedish tissue massage, is a popular therapeutic massage which is the most recognised massage therapy across the UK and often associated with pampering.
+The modality which we know as Swedish tissue massage is a popular therapeutic massage which is the most recognised massage therapy across the UK and often associated with pampering.
 It involves manipulation of the superficial layers of your muscles to improve your mental and physical health.
-It is a arelaxing therapy, whilst being therapeutic.
+It is a relaxing therapy, whilst being therapeutic.

 Swedish tissue massage routine

 At Essential Feeling, we don’t have a standard routine.
 This is because we work around what you need and will use a variety of the above massage techniques to give you the best result.
 We may do a full body massage or focus on a specific area — this also depends on how much time you have booked too.